php-etl/documentation/content/core-concept/satellite/_index.en.md

 #### Repositories

-The `repositories` option is optional and allow you to use directories that are hosted on other repositories than Packagist.
+The `repositories` parameter is optional.
+It allows you to use repositories that are not hosted on [packagist.org](https://packagist.org/).

 Each repository should have the following configuration fields:

 - `name`: the name of your repository
 - `url`: the url of your repository
-- `type`: it allows to determine which authentication type is used to access your repo, see [Authentication principles](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-principles).
+- `type`: the type of your repository (vcs, composer, package, etc...)

 ```yaml